OUR STAFF

 Brian MacPhie, Director of Racquets

-Brian resides in Steiner Ranch, Austin, Texas.
-He had a distinguished tennis career on the ATP Tour from 1993 to 2005, reaching a career-high singles ranking of #126 with notable wins over top-15 players like Jim Courier, Patrick Rafter, and David Wheaton.
-In doubles, Brian excelled, reaching the world #1 ranking with partner Mark Knowles.
-Together, they won seven titles and finished as runners-up thirteen times.
+Brian turned professional in 1993, competing on the ATP Tour until 2005.
+During his career, he reached a career-high singles ranking of #126 and had notable wins over top-15 players like Jim Courier, Patrick Rafter, and David Wheaton.
+In doubles, Brian achieved world #1 status with partner Mark Knowles, winning seven titles and finishing as runners-up thirteen times.
 He also partnered with Rick Leach and Nenad Zimonjic, reaching the World Doubles Championships semifinals in 2001 and finishing the year as the fifth-ranked team.
+Throughout his career, Brian has supported charities like the Arthur Ashe AIDS Foundation and Habitat for Humanity.

 Klaus Dlabik, Head Racquets Professional